bregman-arie/devops-exercises/README.md

 The primary difference between containers and VMs is that containers allow you to virtualize multiple workloads on the operating system while in the case of VMs the hardware is being virtualized to run multiple machines each with its own OS.

+* Containers don't require an entire guest operating system as VMs
+* It's usually takes a few seconds to set up a container as opposed to VMs which can take minutes or at least more time than containers as there is an entire OS to boot and initialize as opposed to container where you mainly lunch the app itself
+* Docker is one of the technologies allowing you to manage containers - run multiple containers on a host, move containers between hosts, etc.
 </b></details>

 <details>